Execute hooks on backend user login

 Tested-by: Christian Kuhn <firstname.lastname@example.org>

-#6 Updated by Michael Schams 2 months ago
+#6 Updated by Michael Schams about 1 year ago

 - Subject changed from Emit signal on successful backend user login to Execute hooks on successful backend user login

 As suggested in review.typo3.org , Hooks should be used, rather than Signals/Slots for consistency reasons.

 Therefore this ticket has been updated accordingly (Signal/Slots → Hooks).